Streamer subsystem

 Gating

-Gating decides whether output-side advancement is currently allowed.
+Gating decides whether output-side advancement is allowed.

 The effective gate can be sourced from: